Skip to main content

 1. A new Bitcoin block is produced

-2. Moralis evaluates every transaction against your registered addresses
+2. Moralis evaluates every transaction in the block against your registered addresses

 5. Your service upserts on txid to reconcile the two-phase lifecycle